CaseyLeab1/Code_Projects/README.md

 The AWS url changes, etc...

 # Build and Test
-Open the python project in a python code editor.
+Open the python main.py file in a python code editor.
 Execute the python project and a file will be created in the root directory of the project where the code was downlaoded to containing the ouptut file results

 # Contribute